 “Education” is our middle name.
-So, of course, Shoreline Education for Awareness, Inc. wants to promote and propel your education about our coastal waters, the rivers that flow into them and the marine life living in them.
+So, of course, Shoreline Education for Awareness, Inc. wants to promote and propel your education about our coastal waters, the rivers that flow into them and the marine life living throughout the waters of the world.
 There is “real science” being done that can inform us about the health of our global waters and help us discover both the problems dangers it faces and the solutions that are being developed.

 The more we know about the world’s water habitats and the life that inhabits them, the better we are able to make decisions about how we manage our own lives and our communities as they pertain to this precious resource.

 We encourage you to take time to explore the research reprinted here as well as that being done by the organizations whose site links you see at the bottom of this page.

 Microplastics found in 90 percent of table salt

 - In partnership with the National Geographic Society.

 Microplastics were found in sea salt several years ago.
 But how extensively plastic bits are spread throughout the most commonly used seasoning remained unclear.
 Now, new research shows microplastics in 90 percent of the table salt brands sampled worldwide.

 Of 39 salt brands tested, 36 had microplastics in them, according to a new analysis by researchers in South Korea and Greenpeace East Asia.
 Using prior salt studies, this new effort is the first of its scale to look at the geographical spread of microplastics in table salt and their correlation to where plastic pollution is found in the environment.

 “The findings suggest that human ingestion of microplastics via marine products is strongly related to emissions in a given region,” said Seung-Kyu Kim, a marine science professor at Incheon National University in South Korea.